banisterious/obsidian-sonigraph/docs/planning/features/sonic-graph-audio-enhancement-implementation-plan.md

 **Completed on September 29, 2025**

-Phase 7.1: OAuth Implementation has been successfully completed with token-based authentication:
+Phase 7.1: API Authentication (Token-Based, No OAuth2) has been successfully completed:

 #### **API Authentication System** ✅
 - **FreesoundAuthManager** (207 lines) - Token-based authentication